I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 I don't know how it took me so long to hear these incredible young women.
 I recently heard them for the first time.
 Suffice it to say, they really blew me away.

-Larkin Poe, is out of Atlanta, GA.
+Larkin Poe, is out of Atlanta, Georgia.
 This amazing blues-rock band is lead by sisters Rebecca Lovell (born January 30, 1991) and Megan Lovell (born May 12, 1989).

 Rebecca does an amazing job on lead vocals, electric guitar, acoustic guitar, mandolin, banjo, and piano.
 Megan is simply fantastic on vocals and lap-steel.
 When their voices blend, it's a match made in heaven.